Killbane12/MentorLink-proto/README.md

 - 👩‍🏫 Connects **students with mentors**.
 - 🛠️ Provides insights on **in-demand skills**.
 - 🎯 Suggests **career pathways** aligned with student interests.
-- 🎓 Shares updates on **scholarships, internships, and job opportunities**.
+- 🎓 Shares updates on **workshops,events, internships, and job opportunities**.

 This platform aims to **bridge the gap** between **education and industry**, empowering Sri Lankan students to make better career decisions.